dfbarrero/aiCourse/assignments/planning/r2p2-pddl.md

 ## Objectives

-* Integrate the output of PDDL into the R2P2 simulator to execute the actions.
+* Integrate the output of the PDDL rover example into the R2P2 simulator to execute the actions.

 ## Dependencies